Mohamedhussein1338/odoo-project-api-sync/README.md

 Features:

-Creates records in Odoo 15 and synchronizes them with Odoo 16 in real-time.
+   1-Creates records in Odoo 15 and synchronizes them with Odoo 16 in real-time.
-Utilizes Python requests library for making HTTP POST requests.
+    2-Utilizes Python requests library for making HTTP POST requests.
-Demonstrates best practices for logging and error handling within an Odoo module.
+    3-Demonstrates best practices for logging and error handling within an Odoo module.